-In response to the above, by reducing the width of the drainage corridor it subsequently creates a space that is less aesthetically appealing to the residents who have viewlines to the drainage corridor as it is proposed to be a grassed area with a shared path rather than an open drain with landscaping elements through it along with the shared path which is considered to be far more appealing than grass and a path.
+In response to the above, by reducing the width of the drainage corridor it subsequently creates a space that is less aesthetically appealing to the residents who have viewlines to the drainage corridor or those who will traverse through it into the future, as it is proposed to be a grassed area with a shared path rather than an open drain with landscaping elements through it along with the shared path which is considered to be far more appealing than grass and a path.

 Furthermore, lots with back fences are proposed along the extent of the south east corner boundary which affects the ability to provide for overlooking of the open space to increase the sense of safety/surveillance.
 This is inconsistent with the principles of Crime Prevention through Environmental design by having rear fences onto reserves rather than active frontages.
-It is considered that the proposal does not meet this provision of the PSP.
+It is considered that the proposal does not meet this provision of the Officer PSP and Crime Prevention Through Environmental Design principles adopted within the Cardinia Planning Scheme.